ricardovaltierra/jest-testing/README.md

 ## License

-This project is under the <a href="https://www.gnu.org/licenses/gpl-3.0.html">GNU Public License V3</a>.
-For more information see <a href="https://github.com/redacuve/restaurant-page/blob/master/LICENSE">here</a>
+This project is under the <a href="https://en.wikipedia.org/wiki/MIT_License#:~:text=Copyright%20(C),%2C%20merge%2C%20publish%2C%20distribute%2C">The MIT Open Source License</a>.
+For more information see <a href="https://github.com/ricardovaltierra/jest-testing/blob/development/LICENSE">here</a>

 <!-- CONTACT -->